zimbatm/nix-snowflake-sticker/README.md

 # nix-snowflake-sticker

+> Warning: this project contains some humour.
+It's that healing process where we poke at some thuths.
+If you're not able to take yourself litely, step away :-p

-Sticker produced for NixCon 2022
+Sticker produced for NixCon 2022.

 ![Sticker](Nix_snowflake_vectorized_font.svg)